ZildjanZatyr/Programming-Assignment-2/README.md

-# Programming Assignment 2: Numerical Python
+# 📝 Programming Assignment 2: Numerical Python
+> [!NOTE]
-#### *This repository contains two problems emphasizing different aspects of Python programming, including ndarrays, storing, and extracting files.
+> #### *This repository contains two problems emphasizing different aspects of Python programming, including ndarrays, storing, and extracting files.
 Each problem presents unique challenges that enhance understanding of data structures and algorithmic thinking in Python.*

 ## 1. Normalization Problem
 #### *This code create a random 5 x 5 ndarray and store it to variable X, namely "Normalize X", and saves it as an npy file.*